Looking for the best restaurants in Battersea? From delightful Spanish tapas to Italian gems, these are the places you need to dine at.

 You’ll find the best of both worlds in Battersea, with contemporary and traditional restaurants in abundance.
 Whatever craving strikes, there’s guaranteed to be a restaurant serving up a little bit of what you fancy.

-Battersea is marked by its unmistakable retired power station along the River Thames – in fact, with its beautiful views, it’s one of our favourite spots to dine in the capital.
+Battersea is marked by its unmistakable rejuvenated power station along the River Thames – in fact, with its beautiful views, it’s one of our favourite spots to dine in the capital.

 Read on to discover the best restaurants in Battersea.